The Emergence of Chunking Structures with Hierarchical RNN: Experiments

 \subsection{Datasets and Metrics}

+Table~\ref{tab: dataset and implementation} summarizes the datasets used in our study.
 We adopted a widely used chunking dataset, CoNLL-2000~\citep{sang2000introduction}, to evaluate the general chunking performance of a model.
 CoNLL-2000 contains 8K training, 1K validation, and 2K test samples.
 Each sample is labeled with the BIO schema, where ``B'' indicates the beginning of a chunk, ``I'' indicates inside a chunk, and ``O'' indicates outside a chunk (mainly punctuation).
 We used the BI schema and ignore the ``O'' tokens.

 In this work, however, we addressed chunking in the unsupervised setting, and thus we did not use the groundtruth chunk labels in the training set, but only the training sentences.
-Groundtruth chunk labels are used for validation\footnote{Certain researchers argue that labeled validation sets cannot be used for unsupervised grammar induction and resort to the test set for hyperparamter tuning and model selection~\citep{shi-etal-2020-role}, which violates the training-validation-test framework of machine learning.
-We agree that it is important to investigate unsupervised validation measures for grammar induction, but without an established one, we use labeled data for validation purposes in this work.
-Notice that this fundamentally differs from supervised training, as we only use labels for collecting statistics of model performance.} and test purposes.
+Groundtruth chunk labels are used for validation\footnote{We will discuss the use of labeled validation dataset in Section~\ref{section: Effect of the Size of Validation Data on Unsupervised Performance}.} and test purposes.

+Further, we used the English Web Treebank~\citep{annwebtreebank} to evaluate the general chunking performance on the online review domain, following \citet{deshmukh-etal-2021-unsupervised-chunking}.
+The dataset does not contain linguistically annotated chunk labels, and therefore, we resorted to the NLTK toolkit~\cite{bird-loper-2004-nltk} to obtain pseudo-groundtruth chunk labels.